Reuben Singh: Philanthropy

 His charitable work has included supporting the Prince's Trust working with young entrepreneurs and supporting interfaith partnerships in the UK.

 In 2015, he launched the Reuben Singh Scholarship to support young people in higher education to work on their business ideas while studying.
 It was made open to any UK undergraduate who showed business endeavours or entrepreneurial spirit.

-Awards and recognitions
+Recognition

 On 26 January 2003, The World Economic Forum honoured him as one of the "Global Leaders of Tomorrow" (GLT) in Davos.
 On 13 October 2003 his portrait was included in the UK National Portrait Gallery in a photograph taken by Trevor Ray Hart in December 1999.
-In 2003 the MIT Boston Technology Review Magazine voted him one of the World's top Innovators in their prestigious review.
+In 2003 the MIT Boston Technology Review Magazine voted him one of the World's top Innovators.
 In May 2005 he was invited to Dubai by His Royal Highness Sheikh Mohammed Bin Rashid Al Maktoum the Dubai Crown Prince to address an audience of over 1000 business leaders and entrepreneurs.

 He was entered into the 1998 Guinness Book of Records as the world's youngest self-made millionaire and also featured at joint 7th in the 2002 Sunday Times 'Rich List'.